Guillermo Portabales: Discussion of basic data

 His father was José Quesada y Perez from Casteiro Oreste Spain and his mother was Marcela Estefania Castillo y Rodriguez from Vueltas Cuba.
 His birthplace was Rodas in the old province of Santa Clara (Las Villas).
 In what is now the Province of Cienfuegos.
 He grew up in Cienfuegos.
 His father died when he was about 8 years old, his mother then remarried a man whose last name was Portabales (the director of the Hospital in Cienfuegos), thus where his "stage name" came from.
 Portabales was married to a woman named Araminta and had a son Named Guillermo.
 Portabales had a brother named Manuel Eleuterio Quesada y Castillo.
 His brother was married to Sylvia Ester Ramirez y Gonzalez, who had four children Manuel Antonio Quesada (born in Caracas Venezuela in 1955), José Guillermo Quesada (Born in Caracas Venezuela in 1957), Sylvia Mercedes Quesada (Born in Caracas Venezuela in 1958) and Reynaldo Quesada (Born in Miami Florida in 1960).

-As for his birthdate, Helio Orovio, in the original Cuban edition of 1981, left Portabales out entirely.
+As for his birthdate, in the original Cuban 1981 edition of the Dictionary of Cuban Music, Helio Orovio left Portabales out entirely.
 In the usual Soviet-style way, any opponents of the revolution get 'painted out' of history; but Portabales had left Cuba years before the Castro revolution, and most such people still retained their place in official Cuban history.
 Portabales had even recorded an album for Gema in Cuba in 1960, after the revolution but before Egrem took over all recording rights in Cuba.
 The later English translation reinstated such 'enemies of the state' as Celia Cruz (who was a determined opponent of the regime) and Portabales, giving 6 April 1914 as his date of birth.
 Cristobal Díaz Ayala gives 6 April 1911.